 God gave them 120 years of His own longsuffering—a very lengthy period of time—for the people to repent.
 He sent at least Noah out there to warn them, preaching a form of the gospel to them, to see if any would listen.

 During this time of God’s longsuffering, the ark is being built and prepared.
 Evidently, it took the entire 120 years to accomplish the task completely.
 I do not know why it took so long, but certainly it was enough time to hone—learn and perfect—his skills.
-Perhaps his preaching was so widespread that there were years of times where he did not do anything regarding the ark.
+Perhaps his preaching was so widespread that there were years of time when he did not do anything regarding the ark.
 I do not know.
 We do not know how big Noah’s work of God really was, how far it spanned, and how long it lasted.
-But if he was the one and only preacher of righteousness at that time, maybe he did a bit with his father and grandather, both being still alive at that time, perhaps they spent their time traveling around to various people preaching a message of repentance.
+But if he was the one and only preacher of righteousness at that time—maybe he did a bit with his father and grandather, both being still alive at that time—perhaps they spent their time traveling around to various people preaching a message of repentance.

 Their travels, like Paul’s, could have taken several months or years to accomplish before they came back to the base where the ark was being built.
 Maybe they came and went—work a while, preach a while, etc. Maybe the skills were not available so that it took that long through trial and error.
 We do not know.
 I would think that if God gave them the plans, that they surely had that much skill to accomplish it.
 So I do not necessarily go with that theory.
 There probably was a learning curve they had to get over, but they certainly had enough time to do it—120 years.

 During this time, Noah preached righteousness.
-At this very end of the section that we started in chapter 3:18, it says in I Peter,
+At this very end of the section that we started in I Peter 3:18, it says,